vasishth/SMLP2018/index.md

 ## Code of conduct

 All participants will be expected to follow the [code of conduct](http://mc-stan.org/events/stancon2018/stancon-code_of_conduct.html), taken from [StanCon 2018](http://mc-stan.org/events/stancon2018/).
-In case a participant has any concerns, please contact any of the following people: Audrey Bürki, Shravan Vasishth, Bruno Nicenboim, Daniel Schad, or Reinhold Kliegl (see instructors list below).
+In case a participant has any concerns, please contact any of the following people: Audrey Bürki, Shravan Vasishth, Bruno Nicenboim, Daniel Schad, or Reinhold Kliegl (see instructors' list below).

-## Hotel accommodation

-All the participants should have received the information about the hotels that we have booked.
-If not, please look at [this list](https://drive.google.com/file/d/1v32RwpDlKjHajOcxpMplNGAvt68PMo71/view?usp=sharing).

 ## Hour-by-hour schedule